clusterdock/topology_cdh/BUILDING_CDH_IMAGES.md

     - `rm -f ./cloudera-manager-installer.bin`
 1. Open your web browser and go to `<host>:7180` to continue the installation.
 1. Choose to install Cloudera Express and tell the installer to use both nodes started as part of the nodebase cluster (enter `node-1.cluster` `node-2.cluster` in box).
 During the installation process, tell the wizard to use parcels.
 When prompted, install Oracle JDK (for CDH 6.x, make sure to accept 2 licenses under JDK, second one is for Install Java Unlimited Strength Encryption Policy Files), don't enable single user mode, and point the installation at the nodebase private SSH key.
 1. For CDH 6.0.1 and CDH 6.1.1, before ‘Inspect Hosts’ screen, install psycopg2 version above 2.5.4 on all nodes of cluster.
 Hue requires that.
-Since we do not install Hue, this is optional but I did it since this is helpful if someone wants to install Hue after cluster start.
+Since Hue is not installed in this process, this is optional but did it since this is helpful if someone wants to install Hue after cluster start.
     ```
     yum install -y epel-release
     yum install -y python-pip